edwardcallow/tesco-jargon/t.md

 > ![Distribution](assets/images/tag-distribution.png)

 #### Transport-planning system
-A Dotcom software system, which calculates the best route schedule for the customer orders for a shift.
+The Dotcom software system which calculates the best route and schedule for customer orders for a shift.
 The system takes into account the distance between deliveries, the customer’s selected time slot, Customer Delivery Driver breaks and the weight of orders.
 > Previously known as paragon.
 > ![Dotcom](assets/images/tag-dotcom.png)